UMdecisionsupport/DecisionSupport2023/DecisionTheory/Solutions/Medium_Solutions.md

 ## Solutions to the Medium Exercises

 ### Pacman Network
-E: G is a value the ghost can choose so it should be a rectangle.
+G is a value the ghost can choose so it should be a rectangle.
 From the ghost's perspective, P, X and Y are all random variables so should be ovals.
 U should be a diamond.
 All of the variables are involved in the calculation of U, so there should be an arrow from each.
 Y's distribution is influenced by X so there should be an arrow from X to Y. This leaves a single correct solution.

 ### Racetrack
 #### Part A